BC SPCA’s humane education presentations in demand for Pink Shirt Day

 Find a BC SPCA location in your area:

-The importance of not being a bystander in the face of injustice is imparted on youth at all levels of the BC SPCA’s humane education programming, and this has a big impact on how students view bullying.
-Learning about animal issues and developing ways to use their voices to take action helps youth develop the empathy and confidence to be ambassadors for kindness in their communities.
+The importance of not being a bystander in the face of injustices is imparted on youth at all levels of the BC SPCA’s humane education programming, and this can have a big impact on how students view bullying.
+Through learning about animal issues and developing ways to use their voices to take action, youth nurture and develop the empathy, confidence and self-esteem necessary to be ambassadors for kindness in their communities.

 Donate to BC SPCA